Roberto Carballés Baena: 2023: Second ATP title and top 50 debut; First Masters third round

 Carballés Baena was defeated in the first round of the Australian Open in straight sets by eventual champion Novak Djokovic.

 At the Córdoba Open in February, Carballés Baena broke the record for the longest match ever in tournament history when he lost to compatriot Bernabe Zapata Miralles in three hours and 26 minutes in the first round.
 The previous-longest match was in 2020, when Albert Ramos-Vinolas outlasted Pablo Andújar in three hours and 20 minutes.

 Five years after his first ATP title, he won his second at the Grand Prix Hassan II in Marrakesh, defeating fifth seed Maxime Cressy in the first round, fourth seed Tallon Griekspoor in the quarterfinals, second seed Dan Evans in the semifinals, and Alexandre Müller in the final.
 As a result, he moved to a new career high in the top 50 at world No. 49 on 10 April 2023.

 A few weeks later, Carballés Baena won a match at the Madrid Open for the first time in his career and only his fifth win at the Masters 1000 level, defeating David Goffin in the first round before losing to 13th seed Alexander Zverev in three sets in the second round.
 He then won his first match ever in Rome, defeating Hugo Dellien in the first round.
 In the second round, he defeated Dan Evans for a second time in the season in a marathon lasting almost four hours — the then-longest best-of-three-set match of the season — to reach the third round of a Masters tournament for the first time in his career.

 At the French Open, Carballés Baena defeated qualifier Emilio Nava before losing to fifth seed Stefanos Tsitsipas in the second round.

 After losing to Tallon Griekspoor in the first round of the Halle Open, Carballés Baena competed at the Mallorca Championships as the eighth seed, defeating Ilya Ivashka in three sets to record his fifth career win on grass.
 At Wimbledon, he came from a set down to defeat qualifier Matteo Arnaldi in four sets before losing to sixth seed Holger Rune in the second round.

 At the US Open, Carballés Baena was again drawn to play Rune, this time in the first round.
 He defeated the fourth-seeded Rune in four sets to record his first-ever victory over a top-10 player.
 In the following round, he lost to Aslan Karatsev in four sets.
 Carballés Baena then competed at the Copa Sevilla as the top seed, winning and successfully defending his title.

 2024: Second Marrakesh final

 At the 2024 Grand Prix Hassan II he reached his second final where he was the defending champion defeating qualifier Matteo Gigante, second seed Dan Evans, qualifier Nicolas Moreno de Alboran and Pavel Kotov.
+He lost to Matteo Berrettini.